 The requirements for being a Connecticut registered agent include being at least 18 years old, having a physical address in the state, and being available during normal business hours.

-While many LLC owners opt to fulfill this role themselves, some owners choose to hire registered agent services like Northwest Registered Agent.
-Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering an added layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.
+While many LLC owners opt to fulfill this role themselves, some hire a registered agent service.
+Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering a layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.

 Step 3: File the Connecticut Certificate of Organization